Men cheering for football team and drinking beer in sport bar

 • Prahran

-The bar is long enough to house a variety of sports-viewing clusters, spaced out enough so rowdy factions don’t encroach into quieter clusters.
-A more traditional sports pub setup can be found tucked away in the front wing of the building, serving the needs of those looking for big screens above your head and no-frills draught beer on tap.
+The bar is long enough to house a variety of sports-viewing clusters, but still spaced out enough so rowdy factions don’t encroach into quieter clusters.
+A more traditional sports pub can be found tucked away in the front wing of the building, serving the needs of those looking for big screens above your head and no-frills draught beer on tap.
 The busiest area of the pub is invariably its sprawling beer garden, with a dedicated bar screening the game on each angle of the corner setup.

 Advertising